punker76/gong-wpf-dragdrop/README.md

 ## Features

 + Works with MVVM : the logic for the drag and drop can be placed in a ViewModel.
-No code needs to be placed in codebehind, instead attached properties are used to bind to a drag handler/drop handler in a ViewModel.
+No code needs to be placed in code-behind, instead attached properties are used to bind to a drag handler/drop handler in a ViewModel.
 + Works with multiple selections.
-+ Can drag data within the same control to re-order, or between controls.
++ Can drag data within the same control to re-order, or between (different) controls.
 + Works with `ListBox`, `ListView`, `TreeView`, `DataGrid` and any other `ItemsControl`.
-+ Can insert, move or copy an item into a collection of the same control or into another.
++ Can insert, move or copy an item into a collection of the same/another control (same item type).
 + Can display Adorners to give the user visual feedback of the operation in progress.
++ Can display a preview of the dragged item (the preview is always visible).
 + Has sensible defaults so that you have to write less code for common operations.

 ## Let's get started